-As the use of laser technology becomes a more integral tool in the field of aesthetic treatments, the ability to manipulate the output of the laser is increasingly important.
-Diffractive Optical Elements (DOE) provide a unique solution by allowing for the beam to be manipulated in a myriad of ways, and at the same time are thin and compact.
+As the use of laser technology becomes a more integral tool in the field of medical & aesthetic treatments, the ability to manipulate the beam output in the laser based medical devices is increasingly important.
+Diffractive Optical Elements (DOE) provide a unique solution by allowing for the beam to be manipulated in a myriad of ways, and at the same time are light weight, thin and compact.

 Skin resurfacing includes a wide range of treatments meant to rejuvenate the appearance of the skin from imperfections caused by many factors, including acne, scarring, and excessive sun exposure.
 Multispot elements have proven to be effective in assisting with more efficient skin resurfacing procedures.
 Creating a 2D matrix of smaller laser beams covers more area of the skin than a single laser beam, thus reducing procedure time.
 Moreover, healing time is shorter and more effective because the laser affects the skin in an even pattern, and the uneffected skin between spots allows for a shorter migration path for epidermal stem cells to develop and rejuvenate the skin.

 Common wavelengths: 10600 nm (CO2), 2940 nm (Er:YAG)

 Figure 1.
 A gaussian input beam split into a 9×9 array.